The girls did really well with 4-H last year. They attended loads of presentation events, including this SLO County Field Day.

 We didn't know what to expect, but since the girls were showing their photos, posters and sewing projects, and it was touted as a mini-fair, we invited the grandparents along.
 It was nice to have them there - the girls feel extra special when their grandparents come to their events - and it was a cute mini-fair-like event, but since there were no horse events (our girls' only 4-H animal), their presentations were pretty static, and all quickly ran out of things to do.
 V found the milking station, and we all enjoyed a picnic BBQ.

-A week later, the girls went to State Field Day, for which E had qualified with both her presentation and her sewing project.
+her sewing project.
 There, V enjoyed her first chess match, and we were thoroughly befuddled with the 4-H shuffle.
 E got to show off her 1913 bathing costume and earned a state gold medal for her presentation, but our lack of event knowledge led us to miss a lot of the available activities.
 It's all a learning curve, isn't it?

-That water wars are just as popular at the Templeton July 4th Parade as they were 15 years ago when I last took part with this group in this fun-filled, family-friendly event:
+We found out that water wars are just as popular at the Templeton July 4th Parade as they were 15 years ago when I last took part with this group in this fun-filled, family-friendly event:

 That Barnum Bailey's Circus is just as amazing as I remembered it from my childhood: